John Sinclair (poet): Involvement with the MC5

 The band and Sinclair lived together in a commune on Hill Street in Ann Arbor for several years.
 Marijuana and hallucogenics were commonly used.

 He was said to be charismatic and theatrical.
 As the Detroit Free Press wrote: "Gleefully proclaiming the joys of rock 'n' roll, drugs and sex in the streets, John Sinclair reigned as a nationally celebrated troubadour of youth rebellion during the psychedelic era, playing a lead role in making Detroit and Ann Arbor counterculture hot spots with the MC5 band, the White Panther Party, cutting-edge concerts and flamboyant rhetoric."
 He proselytized a "utopian dream of a post-industrial society based on leisure and marijuana never went beyond a small group of collaborators.-" seeing to "to mount a "total assault" on the "death culture" of America."
 He proclaimed the "pig-death machine" to be "anti-life by definition."
 Sinclair was unapologetic, although he later acknowledged his hippie driven utopia was a "naïve fantasy."

-While managing the MC5 and leading the White Panthers he was able to build the Detroit's Grande Ballroom into one of the leading Midwestern concert venues.
-He was a forceful driver of Iggy Pop's now long and successful career.
+While managing the MC5 and leading the White Panthers he was able to build the Detroit's Grande Ballroom into a Midwestern concert venue.
+He was an influence of Iggy Pop's career.
 Iggy Pop started as the flamboyant lead singer of the Psychedelic Stooges.
-Meanwhile, Sinclair spread his rebellious gospel widely, making appearances at high schools and other venues.
+Meanwhile, Sinclair spread his rebellious gospel, making appearances at high schools and other venues.

 In Guitar World Sinclair proclaimed that it was "the crazed guerilla warfare we were waging with the MC5."
 His death came only two months after MC5 co-founder Wayne Kramer's death.